KEY INFORMATION

 Data and its use in schools

 The General Data Protection Regulation (GDPR) is a new EU law that will come into effect on the 25th May 2018 to replace the current Data Protection Act (1998).
-It is the biggest change of data protection legislation for over 25 years, and will introduce new requirements for how organisations process personal data.
+It is the biggest change in data protection legislation for over 25 years, and will introduce new requirements for how organisations process personal data.

 It is focused on looking after the privacy and rights of the individual and based on the premise that consumers and data subjects should have knowledge of the lawful basis for processing their data, what data is being held about them, how it is held, how it will be used, why it will be used, how long it will be held for and whether or not this information will be exported elsewhere for use by another organisation.